VERSO-UVM/Open-Resource-Library/docs/concepts/open_source.md

 # What is Open Source?

-Open Source can mean a much broad selection of subjects, like the idea of Open Access for research where all research is published in a way that the public does not have to pay to access the work.
-Or the idea of Open Innovation where concepts, tools and methods that help drive innovation may be shared, like posting 3D models for printing or royalty free images for use on websites.
-Open source code can be used for studying and allows capable end users to adapt software to their personal needs in a similar way user scripts and custom style sheets allow for web sites, and eventually publish the modification as a fork for users with similar preferences, and directly submit possible improvements as pull requests.
+Open Source can refer to a broad range of subjects, like the idea of Open Access for research where all research is published in a way that the public does not have to pay to access the work.
+Or the idea of Open Innovation where concepts, tools and methods that help drive innovation may be shared, such as posting 3D models for printing or royalty-free images for use on websites.
+Open source code can be used for studying and allows capable end users to adapt software to their personal needs in a similar way user scripts and custom style sheets allow for web sites.
+Users can publish their modifications as forks for other users with similar preferences, or suggest possible improvements in the form of pull requests.

 ## Types of Openness